 What is Bluetooth technology?

-Bluetooth is a wireless technology found in a range of smart devices, from smartphones and speakers to trackers – like V-Multi Tracker by Vodafone.
-It allows devices to communicate wirelessly to each other when nearby for more flexibility and freedom.
+Bluetooth is a wireless technology found in a range of smart devices, from smartphones and speakers to trackers – like Curve, the smart GPS tracker.
+Bluetooth allows devices to communicate wirelessly to each other when they’re close together.

 Bluetooth typically works with a range of up to 100 metres, which is limited to keep its power-drain to a minimum.
 As Bluetooth is a battery-friendly feature, it’s still as commonly used today as it was back when it launched in 1994.